"...But seek ye first the kingdom of God and His righteousness and all these things shall be added unto you."

 Site Overview

 While any of the articles on this site can be read separately, each one frequently refers back to, and builds on points from, other articles.
+The Overviews of each section will give the reader a good overall grasp of the subject, while the articles in each section provide more in-depth coverage of the main topics.
 Below is an overview of the sections and how they progress, with brief descriptions of each article.
-The articles themselves provide links when a point is made that refers to something dealt with elsewhere.
-In addition, the page for each section begins with an overview of the articles in that section.
+The articles themselves are linked wherever a point is made that refers to something dealt with elsewhere.

-The first section, What It Is Not, deals with how I began to realize that what I had been taught did not hold up under closer scrutiny.
+The first section, What It Is Not, deals with some of the more common misconceptions about the gospel and the kingdom, which do not hold up under closer scrutiny.
 It includes the following articles:

 • Kingdom of Heaven or of God? - There is no distinction between these terms; they are synonymous.